Obluchatel/Java-How-many-numbers-III/README.md

 # Java-How-many-numbers-III
-An algorithm for solving "How many numbers III?" on CodeWars that kind of works With this solution, I was able to pass Example tests and got to the 100-103 test in Attempt testing:
+An algorithm for solving "How many numbers III?" on CodeWars that kind of works.

+With this solution, I was able to pass Example tests and got to the 100-103 test in Attempt testing: